At least 56 killed in suicide bombing at Shi'ite mosque in Pakistan | Law-Order

 At least 56 killed in suicide bombing at Shi'ite mosque in Pakistan

 A suicide bombing at a Shi'ite Muslim mosque during Friday prayers in the northwestern Pakistani city of Peshawar killed at least 56 people and injured nearly 200, police and hospital officials said.
-Two armed men who arrived near the mosque on a motorcycle opened fire when they were stopped by police, before one of them forced his way into a crowded hall and detonated his suicide vest, according to a senior police official.
+An armed man who arrived near the mosque on a motorcycle opened fire when he was stopped by police, before forcing his way into a crowded hall and detonated his suicide vest, senior police official Haroon Rasheed said.

+The attacker first shot at the police guards at the mosque's entrance, killing one of them, he said.
+"The armed man entered the mosque and started firing on the worshippers and finally blew himself up," Rasheed added.
+Previously the police had said they were two men on the motorcycle.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)